 Staff and Volunteers

-Jane joined Essex Youthbuild in 2014 as an Instructor, taking over as Manager in May 2016.
+Jane joined Essex Youthbuild in 2014 as an Instructor, taking over as Chief Executive in May 2016.
 Jane's previous experience includes running her own horticultural business and working in investment banking in London for 20 years.

 Tracey has been with Essex Youthbuild since 2010 and is an Administrator with particular responsibility for finance.
 Tracey is also involved in running the schools side of our programmes.
 Tracey previously worked for the Ministry of Justice as a Court Clerk.